What is Other Lives?

 A trauma-informed world is one where we can spend our resources on living, rather than on simply surviving.

 Our mission is to create a trauma-informed world.

 Who is Other Lives for?

-Other Lives is also for our friends, family members, partners, and loved ones.
-If you belong to this group, please allow me to address you directly for a moment:
+Other Lives is also for our friends, family members, partners, and other loved ones.

 You don't know what to do.